locationtech/udig-platform/docs/user/en/getting_started/walkthrough1/Introduction.rst

  * Mauricio Pazos (Spain)

-uDig was originally started by `Refractions Research <http://www.refractions.net/>`_ in Canada with funding from `GeoConnections <http://www.geoconnections.org/>`_ Canada.
+uDig was originated at `Refractions Research <http://www.refractions.net/>`_ in Canada with funding from `GeoConnections <http://www.geoconnections.org/>`_ Canada.

 uDig is intended to be used in conjunction with your existing investment in spatial information.
-We are of the opinion that data (your data) is what is important.
+We are of the opinion that your data is what is important.
 To that end we support a wide range of formats, compatibility with a range of spatial databases and accessing of information services such as WMS and WFS.

-This information is combined with excellent desktop integration.
+We also recognize the expectations placed on a desktop application with support for printing and excellent desktop integration.

 The use of an open source license (`EPL <http://www.eclipse.org/legal/epl-v10.html>`_ and `BSD <http://opensource.org/licenses/BSD-3-Clause>`_) allows the uDig project to be used by your organization with no per seat license.
-Any fixes you make to the core uDig codebase; do have to be passed on to your users.
-May we recommend submitting a patch as an easy way to accomplish this goal.

 For more information and a selection of case studies: